acquire-project/chucky/README.md

 ## Overview

-Chucky implements a GPU-accelerated streaming pipeline for writing compressed, sharded Zarr v3 stores from high-throughput data sources such as light-sheet microscopes (2–10 GB/s).
+Chucky implements a GPU-accelerated streaming pipeline for writing compressed, sharded Zarr v3 stores from high-throughput data sources (2–5 GB/s).
 The pipeline stages are:

 1. **Tiling** — partition the input tensor into fixed-size tiles
 2. **Transpose** — scatter data so each tile is contiguous in memory